rocristoi/minecraft-discord-linker/README.md

 - Basic knowledge of Node.js, Discord.js, and npm.
 - Basic understanding of how Java plugins for Minecraft work.
 - A MySQL database for storing verification data.
+- Domain name and certificates to use SSL encryption for the API - use [Certbot](https://certbot.eff.org/), it's free!

 ## License